MeltanoLabs/tap-github/README.md

 This tap accepts the following configuration options:

 - Required: One and only one of the following:
   1. `repositories`: an array of strings containing the github repos to be included
   2. `organizations`: an array of strings containing the github organizations to be included
   3. `searches`: an array of search descriptor objects with the following properties:
      - `name`: a human readable name for the search query
      - `query`: a github search string (generally the same as would come after `?q=` in the URL)
 - Highly recommended:
+  - `auth_token` - GitHub token to authenticate with.
-  - `auth_token` or `auth_tokens` - a (list of ) GitHub token(s) to authenticate API requests and augment rate limiting.
+  - `additional_auth_tokens` - List of GitHub tokens to authenticate with.
+Streams will loop through them when hitting rate limits..
   - alternatively, you can input auth tokens with any environment variables starting with GITHUB_TOKEN.
 - Optional:
   - `user_agent`